taskless/taskless/docs/get-started/other.md

 ## Examples

-- [@taskless/next](https://github.com/taskless/taskless/blob/main/packages/next/src/index.ts) is a full example of creating a custom intgeration that adhears to the Next.JS API signature while also providing the standard set of Taskless methods.
+- [@taskless/next](https://github.com/taskless/taskless/blob/main/packages/next/src/index.ts) is a full example of creating a custom integration that adheres to the Next.JS API signature while also providing the standard set of Taskless methods.
 Additionally, it exposes `withQueue`, a pattern that's used for Next.js middleware when wrapping handlers with new behavior.

 ## Related